benswift/benswift.github.io/_posts/2019-02-26-on-parental-leave-and-auto-reply-messages.md

   email still won't survive the purge, sorry).

-- If you need to get in touch urgently, then you probably have my personal email or phone number---feel free to give those a go.
+- If you need to get in touch urgently, then you probably have my personal email or phone number---feel free to get in contact through those channels, but I still can't guarantee I'll be available.

 Anyway, I'm gonna go be a Dad for a while, and *try* to switch off about research & work stuff.
-I'll still read the odd book, and maybe even make some more music, but most of the projects are now on hold.
+I'll still read the odd book, and maybe even make some more music, but this isn't a research fellowship---it's parental leave.
 Have a great Autumn/Winter, and I'll see you on the other side.

-*Addendum*: I really like the title of this post; inhabiting the liminal space between the the plainspoken declaration "I'm on parental leave" and the more philosophical/pretentious "On *blah...*" literary device.
+*p.s.* I really like the title of this post; inhabiting the liminal space between the the plainspoken declaration "I'm on parental leave" and the more philosophical (and pretentious) "On *blah...*" literary device.